-CSI-CVSS (Dr. Johanna Foster and Dr. Jennifer Maxwell)
+CSI-CVSS (Dr. Michael Bechtel and Dr. Johanna Foster)

 A person has been found dead in Waverly but what was the cause of death?
 Was the person murdered?
 Be the sleuth and figure it out.
 All participants will view the death scene, collect information, and then use the Biology Department’s equipment and greenhouse to analyze the data.
 Students will have to identify organisms and other materials found at the crime scene, research their potential influence on the outcome, and present their findings to the rest of the group.